 This is the resting period of your Border Collie’s heat cycle and will last until her next one.

 Can You Spay a Border Collie Before Their First Heat?

 Yes, you can.
 Spaying a female Collie before its first cycle can help prevent serious health complications, including mammary tumors and infections in the reproductive organs.

 Not to mention, it can also put an end to the side effects of being in heat, including bleeding, aggression, and discomfort.
 To help you decide, talk to your vet about the best time for spaying your Collie.

-How to Take Care of a Border Collie in Heat
+The 8 Tips to Take Care of a Border Collie in Heat

 Going into heat is rarely painful for dogs, but it can be uncomfortable.
 Your Border Collie will need lots of TLC during their cycle.
 You’ll also need to protect them against pregnancies as females should not be mated at their first season.